HackYourFuture/Node.js/week1/README.md

 ## 1. What is backend?

-In software development, we separate the user experience and utility (the `frontend`) from the code that actually makes it work (the `backend`).
+In software development, the user experience and utility (the `frontend`) is often separated from the code that actually makes it work (the `backend`).
 The real world contains many examples of this division: take for example an [ATM](../assets/atm.jpg).
-What you can interact with,  pressing a button or inserting a card, is called the `user interface`.
-In software applications the term *frontend* is also used, and from that comes frontend code and frontend developer.
-However, everything that's needed to make it work the way it does, i.e. the  the hardware and software needed to make it do the real work is called `backend` and from that backend programmer.
+What you can interact with,  pressing a button or inserting a card, is `frontend` (a.k.a `user interface`).
+However, everything that's needed to make it work the way it does, i.e. the hardware and software needed to make it do the real work is called `backend`.

 In web development the term backend can be boiled down to 3 components: